 One of the keys to accurately and effectively monitoring to meet codes is to know specifically what your jurisdiction requires.
 This isn't always easy.
 AHJ's can require more prescriptive codes but not less.

 CO2Meter recommends you contact your local fire inspector (aka the AHJ) and ask specifically what they require.
 Inspectors are always open to proactive individuals as it demonstrates your desire to meet their codes and keep your staff and the public safe.

 Here are a few helpful resource notes for you to check if you are required to have a CO2 monitor.

 - Start at the state level.
-Contact the state Fire Marshal, Building Inspector, and the Head of the Boiler and Pressure Vessel division.
+Contact the offices of the State Fire Marshal, Building Inspector, and the Head of the Boiler and Pressure Vessel division.
 Why the Boiler Inspector?
 Your state's Boiler Inspector is in charge of enforcing the state and national regulations for boilers, and in most cases, pressure vessels.
 CO2 storage tanks ARE pressure/storage vessels and can be regulated by these codes.
 To search for your states Boiler Inspector visit http://www.nationalboard.org/ViewAllSynopses.aspx and search by your state.

 - Move to the local level.
-In some states like Michigan the state has abdicated responsibility for these regulations and codes to local officials.
+In some states like Texas the state has abdicated responsibility for the adoption and enforcement of these regulations and codes to local officials.
 Check with the Fire Marshall and Building Inspector in your town and ask if they have or are considering a code for CO2 monitoring.
 Know whether your local officials are considering a change.